s2n-cnit/nfvcl-ng/docs/source/blueprints/5gcores/5gcore_blue_creation.md

     - `oai_upf_k8s`: This is the UPF implementation for the OAI blueprint deployed in a K8s cluster.
     - `free5gc_upf`

-    NFVCL will configure every Core and UPF combination but mixing the implementations may not work.
+    **NFVCL will configure every Core and UPF combination but mixing the implementations may not work.**
   - `networks`:
     - `n3`: The network to use for user plane data between gNB and UPF (going through the router)
     - `n6`: The network to use for user plane data between UPF and internet (going through the router)
     - `gnb`: The network between gNB and Router

-Some networks have a `type` field, this is used to specify the network type, currently supported types are `MULTUS` and `LB` (LoadBalancer), the `type` field is ignored when the component is not deployed on k8s.
-> ⚠️ Mixing the network types may not work.
->
-> Currently not all implementations support Multus, only `oai`
+    - `n3`, `n6` and `gnb`: They must be different (virtual) networks, some implementations require having dedicated interfaces that must not have the same address space.

 For more details about the networks check 5G topology TODO